-Graduate training in clinical psychology emphasizes three domains of knowledge: adult clinical, child clinical, and health psychology.
-The expertise of the faculty, drawn from The Department of Psychology and Neuroscience and from the Division of Medical Psychology of the Duke University Medical Center, extends to a large number of interdisciplinary problems involving human behavioral and physical adaptation in its varying social contexts.
+At Duke, graduate training in clinical psychology emphasizes three domains of knowledge: adult clinical, child clinical, and health psychology.
+The expertise of the faculty, drawn from the Department of Psychology and Neuroscience and the Department of Psychiatry and Behavioral Sciences in the Duke University Medical Center, extends to a large number of interdisciplinary problems involving human behavioral and physical adaptation in its varying social contexts.
 Duke University’s Clinical Psychology Program is annually ranked among the top clinical psychology programs in the United States.
 Duke’s doctoral program in Clinical Psychology is a member of The Academy of Psychological Clinical Science, which is a coalition of doctoral training programs that share a common goal of producing and applying scientific knowledge to the understanding, assessment, and amelioration of human problems.

 Specific interests include intervention and prevention methods across the life course for such phenomena as aggression and antisocial behavior, depression, personality disorders, eating disorders and obesity, substance abuse, HIVAIDS, cardiovascular disease, and chronic pain.
-Our faculty also study behavioral cardiology, behavioral medicine, reducing discrepancies in minority mental and physical health services, assessment and intervention in pediatric psychology, and gene-environment interaction.
+Our faculty also study behavioral cardiology, behavioral medicine, global mental health, reducing disparities in minority mental and physical health services, assessment and intervention in pediatric psychology, and gene-environment interaction.

 Clinical program faculty are actively involved in P&N Cross-Program Interest Areas and University Institutes, including the Duke Institute for Brain Sciences (DIBS), Social Science Research Institute (SSRI) , and Duke Global Health Institute (DGHI).

 Each year the Department admits 4-6 clinical graduate students, which will result in approximately 30 - 35 students being advised by our faculty at one time.
-As of September, 2012, our faculty are advising a total of 35 students receiving clinical training, (4 males, 31 females, 8 of whom are racial/ethnic minority students).
-In the past, our Department has been fortunate to have students matriculate with excellent undergraduate training, outstanding academic performance, and GRE scores ranging between 1300-1600.
+As of September, 2014, our faculty advise a total of 32 students receiving clinical training, (5 males and 27 females, 8 of whom are racial/ethnically diverse).
+In the past, our Department has been fortunate to have students matriculate with excellent undergraduate training, outstanding academic performance, and average GRE scores of 160 (quantitative) and 165 (verbal).
 For more detailed program statistics, please see our section on Admissions and Current Student Characteristics (below).